bootchk/sleepSyncAgent/README.md

     	<-- workToAppQue    <-- onWorkMsgReceive()

-The system can be in these states (in order of electrical power available):
+A unit can be in these states (in order of electrical power available):

 	- reset: not enough power for the mcu
-	- low power: mcu duty-cycled, app running, but syncAgent stopped and radio off
+	- low power: mcu duty-cycled, app running, but syncAgent's clock drifting, and radio not used
-	- enough power to sync: mcu and radio duty-cycled, app running, and syncAgent started
+	- enough power to sync: mcu and radio duty-cycled, app running, and syncAgent actively syncing
 	- enough power to work: same as above, but enough power to do work when work messages received

 If work takes little power, the last two states might be the same.
 If work takes much power, then in the third state, work messages might be received but ignored (while sync is still maintained.)